Jury FAQs

 I received a jury summons for a deceased family member.
 What should I do?

 Log onto the Show-Me Jury Juror Portal website at: www.courts.mo.gov/jurorportal/.
 Click on the Gavel Icon and Using the nine digit ID on the summons and their date of birth; log into the qualification form and affirm that the summoned individual is deceased.
 The first question is Are you the person who has been summoned.
+OR call the Circuit Clerks Civil Office and speak with a Jury Duty Clerk and confirm your knowledge of the death.

 Is there an age limit?

 You must be 21 years of age to serve as a juror.
 Pursuant to Section 494.430 (7) RSMo., Any person who is seventy-five (75) years of age or older may be excused from jury service on petit or grand jury service during the qualification process.
-Please note Howell county welcomes all who still wish to preform their civic duty in our justice system at age 75 or older.
+Please note Howell County welcomes all who still wish to perform their civic duty in our justice system at age 75 or older.

 I don’t live in Howell County do I still have to appear for jury service?